1 – Get Alerts Activity On Your Credit Report

-It’s important to take matters into your own hands.
 There are many ways your identity can be stolen.
-So, there isn’t one sure-fire way to prevent a theft from occurring in your own life.
+So, there isn’t one sure-fire way to prevent a theft.

-# 1 – Get Alerts Of Credit Changes
+# 1 – Get Alerts Activity On Your Credit Report

 # 2 – Keep A Close Eye On Transactions

-An easy way to do this is using a finance tracking app, which allows you to aggregate your accounts and see each of your transactions.
-I use and recommend Personal Capital, as I enjoy their free net worth tracker and financial tools.
-Another good free finance tracking app is Mint.
+An easy way to do this is using a financial tracking software.
+There are multiple free apps out there that allow you to aggregate your accounts and see each of your transactions.

 # 3 – Regularly Check Your Credit Report